DomiKamu/OhmerPrems/README.md

 A personal license keyfile is sent to OhmerPrems members (by email exclusively), including detailled instructions to install it (body of email).
 The presence of valid license keyfile unlocks (immediately) all concerned modules to **full version**.
 No need to download/install another package (full and free/trial are using the same binary code).

-However, _Vektor_ (and its expander, _VX_), _KlokSpid MkII_ (and its expander, _KX_), future _DeXtral_ / _DeXtral Kompakt_, and _KordZ_ modules always operate as full version, whatever the license V2 keyfile is installed or not, because these modules are free for everyone, without any feature limitation!
+However, _Vektor_ (and its expander, _VX_), _KlokSpid MkII_ and its _KX_ expander), future _DeXtral_ / _DeXtral Kompakt_, and _KordZ_ modules always operate as full version, whatever the license V2 keyfile is installed or not, because these modules are free for everyone, without any feature limitation!

 All *OhmerPrems* members will benefit all **lifetime** updates/upgrades, but also they benefit all future *OhmerPrems* modules, always as full version, without any additional charge!
 It's a perpetual license scheme.